JamieS56/Milestone-Project-2/README.md

 ---
 ## Testing

-### Start Button:
+### Start button:

 ![Start button testing](./assets/images/testing/start-button-1.png)

 ![Start button testing](./assets/images/testing/start-button-2.png)

-Makes the difficulty buttons visible to select difficulty and start game, and greys out background now. also hides when game starts and is replaced with restart button during game and then returns to a start button when game is finnished.
+The start button makes the difficulty buttons visible to select difficulty and start game, and greys out background.
+It's display turns to 'none' as the 'hidden' feature made replacing the button with the restart button hard to style when 'hidden' it then returns to a start button again and restart buttons display is 'none' when game is finnished.

+#### How to test:

+When the page is loaded click on the start button and you will see the difficulty buttons apear.
+You wil also find that if the rules popup is open, and you click start, the rules page will close and vice versa.

 ### Difficulty buttons: